This will help if you:

 See how parents' reactions helped when their kids failed

 Parents are a really valuable source of support for teenagers during exam time.
-Regardless of what the end results are, teenagers will value having their parents by their side.
+Regardless of what the end results are, teenagers will value having their parents by their side giving them with tips on how to deal with exam failure.
 Some teenagers spoke to us about their positive experiences with their parents when results came out:

 Some key takeaways from the video are: